-June is a wonderful time to visit New York City -- the weather is warm, but not usually terribly hot, and the crowds of summer vacationers have yet to invade the city.
+June is a wonderful time to visit New York City—the weather is warm, but not usually terribly hot, and the crowds of summer vacationers have yet to invade the city.
 Some of the city's well-known summer events begin in June, so you can enjoy a lot of the benefits of summer in the city without the downsides.

-- Average High: 79°F (26°C)
+- Average High: 79 F (26 C)

-- Average Low: 64°F (18°C)
+- Average Low: 64 F (18 C)

-What to Wear and Pack:
+What to Pack

-- pack an umbrella
+- Pack an umbrella.

-- a sweater, windbreaker or light jacket for layering when it gets cool out
+- A sweater, windbreaker or light jacket for layering when it gets cool out.

-- closed toe shoes, comfortable for walking and water-resistant if possible
+- Closed toe shoes, comfortable for walking, and water-resistant if possible.

 - Although casual clothes such as shorts and t-shirts are fine for visiting most tourist attractions, you might want to pack slacks or dresses if you're planning to include any nicer dinners on your itinerary.